Niemand333/Niemand333.github.io/README.md

-# This is a school project!
+# This is a test project!
-This is not real and please don't sue me :c
+This is my experiment with html and javascript.
+Please don't sue me :c